Honours Courses: An Overview

 JH2 Philosophy of Language

-In this course we start from the classic works in philosophy of language by Gottlob Frege and Bertrand Russell in which they investigate of the nature of language, meaning, reference and related topics.
-We look next at some contemporary challenges to those views, especially due to Saul Kripke, then to the speech-act theory of Austin, and the pragmatics of Grice.
-We look also at the theory of Donald Davidson, a famous theory that tries to connect the theory of meaning with things we ascribe meaning to, namely linguistic behaviour.
-If time permits, we finish with a look at W. V. Quine and Ludwig Wittgenstein, each of which had their distinctive doubts about the idea of a theory of meaning.
+In this course we start from the classic works in philosophy of language by Gottlob Frege and Bertrand Russell, each of which investigates of the nature of language, meaning, reference and related topics.
+We look next at some contemporary challenges to those views, especially due to Saul Kripke, then to the speech-act theory of Austin, the pragmatics of Grice, and some modern developments including the phenomenon of slurs.
+We conclude with a brief look at Donald Davidson - author of a theory connecting meaning with linguistic behaviour - or those of W. V. Quine or Ludwig Wittgenstein, each of which had their distinctive doubts about the idea of a theory of meaning.

 This course introduces students to a number of major themes and debates in epistemology.
-In particular, we will focus on the nature of knowledge (Part 1), issues pertaining to epistemic justification (Part 2), epistemic values, goals and norms (Part 3), kinds of knowledge (Part 4) and social epistemology (Part 5).
+In particular, we will focus on the nature of knowledge (Part 1), issues pertaining to epistemic justification (Part 2), epistemic values, goals and norms (Part 3), social epistemology (Part 4) and scepticism (Part 5).
 In Part 1 we will examine the nature of knowledge, including traditional justified true belief account of knowledge, the ‘Gettier problem’ that is widely thought to refute it, and look at some of the revised theories of knowledge that were proposed in its wake.
 Part 2 is about epistemic justification and, more specifically, focuses on the divides between (i) internalists and externalists and (ii) evidentialists and reliabilists, as well as the structure of justification.
 In Part 3, we will take a closer look at the value problem in epistemology, i.e the question whether it is better to know than to have a mere true belief, as well as normative issues, including questions concerning the goal of inquiry and the norm of assertion.
-Kinds of knowledge, including perceptual knowledge, a priori knowledge, inferential knowledge and self-knowledge take centre stage in Part 4.
-Finally, Part 5 focuses on epistemological issues arising from our relation to other agents, including testimonial knowledge and peer disagreement.
+Part 4 focuses on epistemological issues arising from our relation to other agents, including testimonial knowledge and peer disagreement.
+Finally, Part 5 focuses on the problem of scepticism and some recent solutions to it.

 JH4 Political Philosophy